EN-IH-WDPT-JUN21/Ben_The_Warrior-Flying_Lizards_and_Lying_Wizards-homework-1/README.md

 The necromancer is a Character that can swarm the enemy team with the undead.
 Although the cost can be high, the necromancers can summon skeleton warriors to fight for his team.
+Unlike the other characters where a higher value is always better; Necromancers perform differently depending of if their wisdom is high or low.
+Low Wisdom scores allow a Necromancer to make huge numbers of weak skeletons, perfect for battering down a problem wizard but weak to the archer.
+Necromancers with high Wisdom can make fewer skeletons, but their skeletons are much stronger are a perfect meat shields to wear down Warriors and Archer.

 ##### Stats: